 Security: The L2TP protocol does not offer any encryption or authorization by itself.
 However, it can be coupled with a variety of encryption and authorization algorithms.
 Most commonly, IPSec is coupled with L2TP which raises concerns for some as the NSA helped in developing IPSec.

 Ease of Configuration: L2TP is compatible with many devices as most now have built-in support for L2TP protocol.
 The setup process of L2TP is also quite simple.
-However, the port which this protocol utilizes is easily blocked by many firewalls.
+However, the port that this protocol utilizes is easily blocked by many firewalls.
 So, in order to get around them, the user needs to use port forwarding which requires a more complex setup.

 Use: PPTP VPN protocol is utilized for both internet and intranet networks.
 It means that you can also use the protocol for accessing a corporate network from a remote location.

-Speed: Since PPTP uses lower encryption standard it provides amazing speed.
+Speed: Since PPTP uses a lower encryption standard it provides amazing speed.
 This is the main reason why it is the fastest VPN protocol among all.

 Security: In terms of security, PPTP is the least reliable VPN protocol as it offers the lowest encryption level.
-In addition, there are various vulnerabilities in this VPN protocol which make it the least secure one to use.
+In addition, there are various vulnerabilities in this VPN protocol that make it the least secure one to use.
 In fact, if you care about your privacy and security one bit, you should not use this VPN protocol.

 Ease of Configuration: As it is the oldest and most common VPN protocol, it is the easiest to Setup and almost all the devices and systems offer built-in support for PPTP.
-It is one of the simplest VPN protocols in terms of configuration of various devices.
+It is one of the simplest VPN protocols in terms of the configuration of various devices.

-SSTP or Secure Socket Tunneling Protocol is a proprietary technology which was developed by Microsoft.
+SSTP or Secure Socket Tunneling Protocol is a proprietary technology that was developed by Microsoft.
 It was first built into Windows Vista.
 SSTP also works on Linux based systems, but it was primarily built to be a Windows-only technology.

 Use: SSTP is not a very useful protocol.
 It certainly is very secure and it can get around firewalls without any hassle or complexities.
 Still, it is mainly used by some hardcore Windows fans and it has no advantage over OpenVPN, which is why OpenVPN is recommended.